Benjam11n/tp/docs/UserGuide.md

 * The app detects duplicate persons based on a case-insensitive comparison of their names only.
 * E.g., `John Doe`, `john doe`, and `JOHN DOE` are all considered the same person.
-* If an `add` or `edit` command results in a duplicate person, the command would be rejected with an error message .
+* If an `add` or `edit` command results in a duplicate person, the command would be rejected with an error message.

 </box>